-Chad Dorgan is the Vice President - Quality and Sustainability for McCarthy Building Companies, Inc. a 100% employee-owned national construction company specializing in complex, high technology facilities such as hospitals, research laboratories and industrial plants.
-Chad is responsible for the development and implementation of McCarthy’s internal quality initiatives focused upon consistently building the best buildings in America, which includes McCarthy’s Building Information Modeling Program.
+Chad Dorgan, P.E., Ph.D., LEED Fellow, is Vice President - Quality and Sustainability for McCarthy Building Companies, Inc., a 100% employee-owned national construction company specializing in complex, high technology facilities such as hospitals, research laboratories and industrial plants.
+In this role, he is responsible for the development and implementation of McCarthy’s innovative Quality Without Question Program and oversees McCarthy’s Virtual Design and Construction efforts, both focused upon consistently building the best buildings in America for the firm’s clients and industry partners.
 Chad is also responsible for McCarthy’s Sustainability Initiatives and is the Corporate Leader of McCarthy’s Green Steering Committee.